null-a/webppl-nn/README.md

   share the same dimension and (when specified) the same parameter model.
 Failing to do this will probably lead to subtle bugs.

-* All networks must be named.
-Care has to be taken to give nets unique names when sharing is not required.

 ## Reference

 ### Networks